What happens in a Planning Call?

 Guiding Principles (Optional)

-If you don’t have clear mission, vision, and value statements (or what you have doesn’t capture who you are anymore), we can write them.
+If you don’t have clear mission, vision, and value statements (or what you have doesn’t capture who you are anymore), I can write them.
 They’ll inspire your About page, hiring process, and internal communications.

 Step 5: